Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/10/update-work-items-with-build-number-during-vnext-builds.md

 }
 ```

-This script will dynamically obtain the base addresses of your team collection and will get the work items related to the build, and then update the “Integration Build” value.
+This script will dynamically obtain the base addresses of your team collection and will get the work items related to the build, and then update the "Integration Build" value.

 ## Build variables

-Edit your vNext build and choose the “Variables” section.
+Edit your vNext build and choose the "Variables" section.

-Add a variable named “VstsUsername” with your username and a variable named “VstsPassword” with your newly minted token.
+Add a variable named "VstsUsername" with your username and a variable named "VstsPassword" with your newly minted token.

-:::div{.inset}
+:::figure
 :img{src="/img/2016/10/vnext-build-variables.png" alt="vNext Build Variables" loading="lazy"}
 :::